Moduli spaces of semiorthogonal decompositions in families: Amplifications

+In this section we will bootstrap from the construction of~$\sod_f^{\ell}$ to define closely related moduli spaces.
+These amplifications, as anticipated in \Cref{subsection:amplifications-intro}, happen in two steps, the latter being part of a conjecture: \begin{enumerate} \item we explain how to work relatively to a fixed subcategory~$\mathcal{B} \subseteq \Perf \mathcal{X}$ in a~$U$-linear semiorthogonal decomposition $\Perf \mathcal{X} = \langle\mathcal{A},\mathcal{B}\rangle$.
+The output (cf.~\Cref{corollary:subcategory-space}) is an \'etale algebraic space $\sod_{\cB}^{\ell} \to U$ parametrising semiorthogonal decompositions of $\cB$, thereby making the theory valid for geometric subcategories, in the spirit of \cite{MR3545926}; \item we conjecture that a naturally defined subsheaf $\ntsodl{\ell}_{ \cB } \subseteq \sodl{\ell}_{\cB}$, parematrising only nontrivial semiorthogonal decompositions (i.e.,~the zero subcategory is not allowed as a component of the decomposition, cf.~\Cref{def:ntSOD affine}), defines an open and closed subfunctor. \end{enumerate} Moreover, in \Cref{subsection:group-actions}, we will define natural group actions (by mutations and autoequivalences) defined on our moduli spaces.

-\subsubsection{Relative to a fixed subcategory}
+\subsection{Relative to a fixed subcategory}

-Having the formalism for semiorthogonal decompositions of arbitrary length in place, we can bootstrap to not just semiorthogonal decompositions of perfect complexes on schemes, but to all categories of geometric nature.
+We will now bootstrap to consider not just semiorthogonal decompositions of perfect complexes on schemes, but to all categories of geometric nature.
 This is to be interpreted in the sense that they are components of a semiorthogonal decomposition of perfect complexes on a scheme, similar to the notion of a geometric dg category in \cite{MR3545926}.
+Note that semiorthogonal decompositions are by definition independent of dg enhancements, as they are defined for the homotopy category of perfect complexes over a dg category, thus we need not worry about enhancements of geometric dg categories.